parodos-dev/serverless-workflows/README.md

 Note on CI:
-For every PR merged in the workflow directory, a GitHub Action runs an image build to generate manifests, and a new PR is automatically generated in the [Helm Chart repo][3].
+For every PR merged in the workflow directory, a GitHub Action runs an image build to generate manifests, and a new PR is automatically generated in the [serverless-workflows-config repository][3].
 The credentials used by the build process are defined as organization level secret, and the content is from a token on the helm repo with an expiry period of 60 days.
 Currently only the repo owner (rgolangh) can recreate the token.
 This should be revised.

 [1]: https://github.com/serverlessworkflow/specification/blob/main/specification.md
 [2]: https://github.com/apache/incubator-kie-kogito-serverless-operator/